How To Become A Nurse Aide In Zimbabwe

 There are a number of different institutions offering nurse aide training in Zimbabwe.
 You have to be careful as you choose the institution you want since some of them are bogus.

-Training centres differ depending on location, size, mode of learning (learning materials and equipment available) and the chances for getting a job quickly after training (exposure).
+Training centres differ depending on location, size, mode of learning (learning materials and equipment available) and the chances of getting a job quickly after training (exposure).
+These institutions also have different charges, bear that in mind as you choose the one you want.

 After choosing the institution you apply and get enrolled.
 You will start your training with the theory section where your teacher will walk you through the introductory aspects of the course.
-The theory part takes from weeks to months depending on the institution.

 Some centres require you to learn for 3 weeks depending on the module, others require you to be in class for six weeks.
+With technology now, some institutions have moved to online teaching, where you get enrolled and have your learning materials while you are at home.

+You will take an examination at the end of the training.
 After the theory section, you will then be required to go for a clinical attachment.
 The training centre will provide an attachment place but if you have somewhere you wish to go you are also allowed.

 Attachments are done at hospitals, clinics, and homes.
 You will spend three months doing practical attachment.
 Graduation is the last process.

 After completing your attachment and the sister-in-charge recommends that you now qualify to work with patients, you then graduate and get your certificate from your training centre.
+You can then start looking for employment.

 Download free forex ebook